biscuitWizard/TorchEconomy/README.md

 * ADO.NET backend integration.
 All data is stored on SQL providers allowing external integration through web portals.
 * Full transaction logs for every monetary exchange that takes place.

+### Commands
+* !econ balance: Displays the balance for all accounts attached to your player.
+* !econ logs <account#OrName>: Displays a transaction log for your account limited to the last 50 transactions.
+* !econ accounts primary <account#OrName>: Sets the provided account # as your primary account to send/receive money from.
+* !econ accounts close <account#OrName>: Closes the account # provided it has 0 money.
+* !econ accounts open <accountName>: Opens a new account with the provided nickname.
+Players are limited to 10 of these.
+* !econ transfer <playerNameOrId> <amount>: Transfers money from your primary account to the targeted player's primary account.

+* !admin accounts give <playerNameOrId> <amount>: Admin command to give a player money.
+Sends it to their primary account.
+Amount may be negative.

 ### Using the API
 Send requests to DS using the normal APIGateway (the Protobuf classes are under TorchEconomy/Messages).
 Messages from other mods should include the TransactionKey if ForceTransactionCheck is enabled in Torch Economy.
 Responses from Torch will be returned specifically to the client that requested them.